amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 Sometimes we find it helps to explain we are trying to use less plastic to avoid leaving plastic pollution behind us when we travel.
 Our hosts have been very responsive to this and happy to accomodate this request!
 But if a host is reluctant or doesnt understand our request, of course we respect that too.

 >#### *How we discovered this*
 >It was actaully a beachfront restaurant owner who first told us about this.
 He was concerned about plastic pollution, as were we, and he told us most properties in the area have at least one verified clean water line.
 A what in the who know?!
 How did we not know about this?!
 He went on to tell us that this was locally called a '[sofia line][2]’ (or something sounding like that!) after the french water company that installed the water infrastructure.
-We asked our accomodation ([Sea Zone Hotel][18]) and sure enough they had a line and showed us where we could refill our bottles with clean, safe drinking water!
+We asked our accomodation ([Sea Zone Hotel][18]) and sure enough they had a line and showed us where to refill our bottles with clean, safe drinking water!
 There were separate water lines to the guest bathrooms (which are not safe for drinking) and there was only one drink safe 'sofia line' available outside and another one in the kitchen.
 The hotel owners told us it was mandatory for them to have that water line.

 ### Galle Fort

 #### *Service water at resturants*

-We had dinner at [Pedlar's Inn Cafe and Restaurant][10] and coffee at [Heritage Cafe and Bistro][11].
-Both provided glasses of water free of charge.
+Dinner at [Pedlar's Inn Cafe and Restaurant][10] and coffee at [Heritage Cafe and Bistro][11] - both provided glasses of water free of charge.
 If you have your water bottle with you, you could ask your restaurant to re-fill it for you.

 ![]({{"/images/water/galle.png"|absolute_url}})

 >#### *How we discovered this*
->At Pedlar's Inn Cafe and Restaurant we noticed Sri Lankan people had glasses of water on their table so we asked the waiter for the same.
+>At Pedlar's Inn Cafe and Restaurant we noticed Sri Lankan people had glasses of water on their table so asked the waiter for the same.
 We're not sure if it was from the Government water line or mineral water, but it tasted fine and quenched our thirst.
 >
 >Our experience is that reputable establishments in Sri Lanka have water sanitation practices in place to prepare food, fresh juices etc. After enjoying drinks like Lime Juice that clearly had added water, we started to trust that water served at these venues would also be fine.
 And after 6 weeks and counting travelling in Sri Lanka, so far so good!